 We incorporate social and environmental sustainability into our business activity to create shared long-term value.
 In Myanmar, for example, we have set up several projects aimed at improving the health of communities, helping to guarantee them access to water and protecting the natural environment.

 In 2017, the Eni Foundation launched a nutrition project involving the cities of Myothit, Magway and Minhla, in the Magway region.
 The initiative aims to supporting the Magway regional authorities following the national plan to fight malnutrition, for integrated improvement on: agriculture extension services and irrigation water safe water supply and sanitation services primary health care services.About the project

 invested in the project

 We are committed to protecting the environment by following the most highly respected international guidelines in the field and have adopted a policy whereby we manage our interaction with the land as best we can.
 We implement various measures to avoid or at least minimise the impact of our operations in conjunction with various NGOs and institutions.
-We have dedicated chapter 6 of our longform entitled "Examples of application at operational sites" to the application of how we operate in Myanmar and Congo.Discover longform
+We have dedicated chapter 6 of our longform entitled "Examples of application at operational sites" to the application of how we operate also in Nigeria and Congo.Discover longform

 flora species endemic to Myanmar

 Together with the Myanmar authorities and the state-owned Myanmar Oil & Gas Enterprise (MOGE) we have initiated specialist training programmes with the aim of sharing our technological expertise.
 We have sponsored three Masters in "Integrated Petroleum Geosciences" at the University of Perugia, four Masters in "Energy and Environmental Management and Economics (MEDEA)" and two Masters in Health, Safety and Environment & Quality System (HSE-Q) at the Eni Corporate University (ECU) in Milan.